Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Performance Evaluation

 \subsection{ns-2 Simulations}

-In this section, we simulate our schemes, Diff-Max, Diff-subMax, wDiff-subMax as well as classical backpressure in the ns-2 simulator \cite{ns2}.
-The simulation results show that Diff-Max, Diff-subMax and wDiff-subMax significantly improves throughput as compared to the adaptive routing scheme; Ad hoc On-Demand Distance Vector (AODV) \cite{aodv}.
+In this section, we simulate our schemes, Diff-Max, Diff-subMax, wDiff-subMax using the ns-2 simulator \cite{ns2}.
+The simulation results show that our schemes significantly improve throughput, utility, and delay performance as compared to Ad hoc On-Demand Distance Vector (AODV) \cite{aodv}, and Destination-Sequenced Distance-Vector Routing (DSDV) \cite{dsdv} routing schemes.
 Next, we present the simulator setup and results in detail.